Manojkl/Cost_To_Consumers-CTC/AGI/BenchmarkBot/Readme.md

 Whenever a new model is released, that model is added to the benchmark.
 Currently, all the benchmarks are scattered and not up-to-date.
 And no single place for all the benchmarks.
 Solution: Do a deep search, etc

+## Benchmark in Robotics

+Benchmark the dexterity, seamless transition of a humanoid robots.